syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Chart/Export.md

 # Exporting in Windows Forms Pivot Chart

 The Windows Forms Pivot Chart offers the capability to export pivot data to Microsoft Excel, facilitating an interactive data exploration experience within Excel.
-This feature is compatible with multiple versions of Excel and supports various chart types.

 To export the data, you can use the `ExcelExport` class, as demonstrated in the example below.
 By configuring export settings such as the Excel version and the desired chart type, the export operation can be executed seamlessly.